Typebulb FAQ

 Ben Albahari.
 I worked as a Program Manager at MSFT, and co-authored the C# in a Nutshell series (with my brother, Joe Albahari, the author of the popular LINQPad tool).
 It's very cheap to maintain, but if it ever got really popular, I'd seek investment.

-Do you have a favourite bulb?
+Do you have a favorite bulb?

 This changes all the time.
 Currently it's a transformer that runs in your browser.
 Also You're Absolutely Right!, a sycophancy benchmark written as a bulb, that automates hundreds of API calls.
 The bulb approach makes it easy for anyone to inspect or re-run the results.